-Aldgate and Whitechapel lies east of the City of London, straddling the border of both Tower Hamlets and Hackney – perfect for quick access to one of the world’s leading financial districts without having to pay the premiums for space.
+Aldgate and Whitechapel lie east of the City of London, straddling the border of both Tower Hamlets and Hackney – perfect for quick access to one of the world’s leading financial districts without having to pay the premiums for space.

 Whitechapel now has a significant British Bangladeshi community which has given rise to ‘Banglatown’ on Brick Lane – famous for its curry houses and bustling pop-up markets.
-Aldgate has deep-rooted ties to the capital’s business sector, and is well connected to the Home Counties, thanks to major transport hubs such as Fenchurch Street, Liverpool Street and Cannon Street stations.
+Aldgate has deep-rooted ties to the capital’s business sector and is well connected to the Home Counties, thanks to major transport hubs such as Fenchurch Street, Liverpool Street and Cannon Street stations.

 The city ward of Aldgate is largely home to firms working across the insurance industry, with multiple leading brokers and underwriters based there.
 Meanwhile, Whitechapel has gained a strong multicultural identity over the years with its proximity to the Docklands and Canary Wharf, which is increasingly becoming an attractive place for people to settle in.

-On-demand taxi app Uber moved their headquarters to Whitechapel from Kings Cross in 2015, taking up 40,000 square foot of office space in 1 Aldgate Tower.
-Similarly, e-comm subscription service Groupon’s London HQ is housed in upper floors of the same tower.
+On-demand taxi app Uber moved their headquarters to Whitechapel from Kings Cross in 2015, taking up a 40,000 square foot of office space in 1 Aldgate Tower.
+Similarly, e-comm subscription service Groupon’s London HQ is housed in the upper floors of the same tower.

 There is currently 468,000 sq ft of available space to let in Aldgate/Whitechapel, which equates to a vacancy rate of 5.7%.